Homosexuality and the Anglican Communion: Since 2020

-In June 2020, the Living in Love and Faith group announced that its resources would be available in early November 2020.

 In November 2020, the Living in Love and Faith group published its resources.
 The resources include videos, podcasts, an online learning hub, a five-week course, and a 480-page book Living in Love and Faith: Christian teaching and learning about identity, sexuality, relationships and marriage.
 The book aims to describe all opinions on sexuality fairly and clearly, and to interrogate them in context of scripture, science, culture, and lived experience.
 Writing about the book, a Church Times editorial declared: "it's out, it's long, it's good".
 Responding to the publication of the resources, various pressure groups agreed that churches should welcome LGBTI people, but differed on how that should be accomplished.

 In September 2022, the Church of England marked the beginning of a period of "discernment and decision-making" by publishing three documents that report the experiences of those in the process.

 Also that month, the Diocese of Hereford refused a request to allow Mpho Tutu van Furth, an Anglican priest, to conduct a funeral in the diocese because she is married to a woman.
 Former Bishop of Liverpool Paul Bayes criticised the decision and said: "We urgently need to make space for conscience, space for pastoral care, and space for love".
 Ben Bradshaw, Labour MP for Exeter, described the refusal as "cruelty" and said the church was "actively pursuing a campaign of discrimination" against lesbian and gay people; he said the church must act quickly to allow same-sex marriage or face parliamentary questions about its position as the established church.

 In October 2022, Canterbury Cathedral announced that David Monteith, who is gay and in a civil partnership, had been appointed to serve as the next Cathedral Dean; Justin Welby, the Archbishop of Canterbury, commented saying, “I’m delighted by David’s appointment as Dean of Canterbury."